cheminfo/nmrium-docs/docs/10_general/20_list/20_list_of_spectra.md

 # List of Spectra

 On the right side of the workspace, various areas are available in an expandable menu.
 Click on the Spectra field.
 The measured nuclei (e.g. ¹H, ¹³C, etc) are displayed in the opened field.
-Click on a nucleus to find the experiments associated with it.
+The spectra are grouped in nucleus.
+Click on a nucleus to find the 1D and 2D experiments associated with it.

 To hide all spectra press the icon "hide all spectra".